calyau/maxima/crosscompile-windows/README.txt

 (Attention: The size of the installer will approximately be 50% larger than without VTK).

+If you want to change the default Lisp, which will be used, you can use the option "-DWITH_DEFAULT_LISP=sbcl" in the cmake call (otherwise Clisp would be the default).

 In case a new release of a software is released (and no new patches are needed), it should be sufficient to just increase the version number and MD5-checksum